-Eco Kitchens Made With Bamboo
+Eco Kitchens Cabinets Made With Bamboo

-When it comes to sustainable kitchens, first thing to spring to your mind would be wood from sustainable tree plantations, glues with low VOC content and other similar features that are usually associated with the Eco furniture niche.
+When it comes to sustainable kitchens, the first thing to spring to your mind would be wood from sustainable tree plantations, glues with low VOC content and other similar features that are usually associated with the Eco furniture niche.

 Making furniture out of grass stalks (and bamboo is just that – an overgrown grass stalk) is not a new concept.
 Laminated bamboo has a long history.
 The unique beauty imparted by nature, its superior properties and environmental credentials make it an obvious choice for furniture design.

-Eco Kitchens Made With Bamboo – What Makes Bamboo Eco-Friendly
+What Makes Bamboo Eco-Friendly

 But how is bamboo eco-friendly, you may ask.
-In the western world it won’t grow to the right size, so it has to be imported from Asia adding a lot to its carbon footprint.
+In the western world, it won’t grow to the right size, so it has to be imported from Asia adding a lot to its carbon footprint.

-It will grow just about anywhere; and you don’t need to consume much resource to grow and harvest bamboo.
+It will grow just about anywhere, and you don’t need to consume many resources to grow and harvest bamboo.
 It’s immune against most plant diseases and it’s easy to cut and process.

 Although it may not seem so, maintaining and working a tree plantation is very carbon intense.
 Keeping a bamboo plantation isn’t.
-Bamboo is like weed – it will grow anywhere.
+Bamboo is like a weed – it will grow anywhere.

-The former is stronger and more dense than the majority of mainstream timber products.
+The former is stronger and denser than the majority of mainstream timber products.
 So, the resulting plywood or timber can be thinner and lighter, saving costs and gaining space.

 Tough and Straight

 Aesthetically, from a kitchen designer’s perspective, bamboo is an ideal material to work with.
-Its dimensional stability and low shrinkage factor opens up a wider range of application as it’s possible to build larger seamless pieces of kitchen furniture.
+Its dimensional stability and low shrinkage factor open up a wider range of application as it’s possible to build larger seamless pieces of kitchen furniture.

-If you were to compare oak, pine and bamboo from the perspective of physical features, you can see why some kitchen furniture manufacturers might be tempted to use this new material.
+If you were to compare oak, pine, and bamboo from the perspective of physical features, you can see why some kitchen furniture manufacturers might be tempted to use this new material.
 Dry shrinkage factor is just 0.25% for bamboo.
 Compare that with 0.39% and 0.45% for oak and pine respectively.

 Of course, bamboo is nothing but an overgrown stalk of grass.
 How do you make furniture from grass stalks?
 By gluing them together, or to use a more professional term – by laminating.
-In order for something to be classified as asustainable kitchen, you have to be very selective about what glue you pick for laminating bamboo.
+In order for something to be classified as a sustainable kitchen, you have to be very selective about what glue you pick for laminating bamboo.

 Surely, it would be very easy to just choose the cheapest resin that is used to produce chipboard in modern mainstream furniture.
 That wouldn’t work, though.
 Wood panels that are produced for sustainable kitchens are made using low VOC glues resembling the good old wood glue.